 - Scribes: Individuals who document the key actions taken, issues and findings from the exercise.

 - Evaluators: Employees with functional expertise who evaluate the feasibility and efficacy of players’ responses against the established objectives.

 - Recovery team communications: For larger exercises, perhaps separate players into smaller teams to represent specific business functions/units.
 Select one player from each team to act as a liaison with other teams.
 Only team communicators can communicate between teams.
 At the end of the exercise, they also communicate lessons learned to the scribes.

 - Players: Exercise participants, composed of a mix of functional leaders and frontline management, actively involved in enacting the response plan or not, given the scenario.
 Those not enacting the response plan may use the exercise as a cross-training or awareness opportunity.

 - Facilitator: The individual — an internal employee or an external party, such as a hired consultant — responsible for presenting the scenario as well as any additional elements, such as “injects” (sudden changes in conditions or demands).

 - Observers: Individuals from the organization who know the business well but aren’t directly involved in the exercise.
 Players consult these individuals during the exercise to learn more about certain elements of the scenario.
 Ideally, observers should be experts in all affected functional areas of the scenario.

-This article has been updated from the original, published on August 21, 2018, to reflect new events, conditions or research.
+This article has been updated from the August 21, 2018 original to reflect new events, conditions or research.